ChadBlickenstaff/ai-workflow-library/README.md

 This repository captures the workflows I use to research, write, analyze, document, and operationalize GTM systems.
 Each workflow is designed to reduce repetitive work while keeping strategic decisions with the human operator.

-Every workflow in this repository has been developed through real portfolio projects, interview preparation, GTM research, or day-to-day knowledge work.
+Every workflow in this repository has either been implemented, tested, or directly informed by real portfolio projects, interview preparation, GTM research, or day-to-day knowledge work.

 ---